ibm-cloud-docs/containers/storage-file-vpc-apps.md

 * To use volume expansion, make sure you [update your add-on to at least version 2.0](/docs/containers?topic=containers-storage-file-vpc-managing).

 * Make sure your app is using one of the [latest storage classes](/docs/containers?topic=containers-storage-file-vpc-sc-ref).
+For migration steps, see [Migrating to a new storage class](#storage-file-expansion-migration)

 * If you don't have a running app, begin by deploying the [quick start example PVC and Deployment](#vpc-add-file-dynamic).